HarikaGurram/WEB-MobileProgramming/README.md

 # WEB-MobileProgramming
-2021 Spring CSEE5590/CS490: Web and Mobile Programming!
+This Repo consits of coursework of CSEE5590/CS490: Web and Mobile Programming ICPs of Spring 2021 Sememster.